idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 Both connectors are prone to bridging, so watch out for those (use your phone camera zoom) and fix as needed.

-Here's an example of a subtle short in a vertical connector:
+Here's an example of an easy to miss short in a vertical connector:

 ![vertical-connector-short](vertical-connector-short.png)